Georgia Small Business Grants & Loans

 Online Small Business Loan Lenders

 Although working locally with lenders in Georgia has its perks, you may have more luck with online lenders who offer a variety of products for small businesses.
-Here are a few of our favorites.
+Here are a few options.

 Fundbox was founded in 2012 and offers small businesses a revolving line of credit up to $100K as well as invoice financing solutions.

 To apply, you should have a business checking account with three months of transactions or a supported accounting software with two months of activity, a minimum of $50,000 in annual revenue, and a business based in the U.S. or one of its territories.

 When you take out a line of credit from Fundbox, you will have to pay an origination fee starting at 4.66%.

 BlueVine offers lines of credit up to $250,000.
 Minimum qualifications include a 600 credit score or higher, over six months in business, and $100,000 in annual revenue.

 BlueVine also offers invoice factoring.
 This means that they will give you an advance on your invoices so you don’t have to wait for your customers to pay.
 Factoring lines have rates as low as 0.25% per week and lend up to $5 million.
 The minimum qualifications are 530 credit score or higher, over three months in business, and $100,000 in annual revenue.

 >> Read More: BlueVine vs. Fundbox for Invoice Financing